 A regular visit to OB-gyne is a must for me.
-It allows me to discuss my body’s changes with my doctor, what I feel about it, and having a physical test is vital.
+It allows me to discuss my body’s changes with my doctor, and what I feel about it, and having a physical test is vital.
 Also, at least a year or bi-annual pap smear is recommended, especially if you are sexually active.
 Doctor’s check-ups and other lab tests will give you an idea of your health status to keep up.

 Prone to inflammatory diseases (pelvic, cervix)

 Adenomyosis is like a twin-sister of inflammatory disease.
 So, again, I became more careful with my food.
-I’m also mindful of what activities I’m doing and practicing to avoid being stress.
-Unhealthy eating habits and activities can trigger stress, anxieties and lead to a low immune system triggering the body’s bad reactions – inflammations.
+I’m also mindful of what activities I’m doing and practicing to avoid being stressed.
+Unhealthy eating habits and activities can trigger stress, and anxieties and lead to a low immune system triggering the body’s bad reactions – inflammations.